catseye/Robin/README.markdown

   sets, with each operation ensuring the set elements are unique in the list.

+* Trying to `export` an unbound identifier should raise an exception.

 * A macro for asserting that the correct number of arguments have been given to a macro.
 (Right now the `small` macros don't complain if given too many arguments.)